-In this activity you will create a series of food chains connecting the different creatures that live in the Arctic.
-This will show how life in the frozen north is connected.
+In this activity you will create a series of food chains connecting the different creatures that live on the coral reef.
+This will show how life in the ocean is connected.

 If the whole mobile is too complicated an idea to start with, consider making a single food chain first.
 Start by placing a ‘producer’ on a table.
 Search through all the other cards to find a consumer that eats that producer.
 You might have started with seagrass coral and then found the green turtle that eats the seagrass.
 See if you can make the chain longer by finding an animal that eats green turtle, and so on.

 If you are unsure about the science definitions, see the 'Find out more' section, and for the different living things in the coral reef, see the coral life gallery.